-Workers who need time off to receive the COVID-19 vaccine, recover from related side effects, or help family members receive the COVID-19 vaccine may be entitled to paid leave.
-Workers protected under any one of the 34 permanent paid sick time laws in the U.S. can also use their sick time to receive and recover from the vaccine and help loved ones receive and recover from the vaccine.
-This fact sheet covers laws at the federal, state, and local level that may help workers access paid leave in relation to the COVID-19 vaccine.
+Workers who need time off to receive COVID-19 boosters, recover from related side effects, or help family members receive the COVID-19 booster may be entitled to paid leave.
+Workers protected under any one of the state and local paid sick time laws in the U.S. can also use their sick time to receive and recover from vaccines, like COVID-19 boosters, and help loved ones receive and recover from such vaccines.

 I. Permanent Paid Sick Time and the COVID-19 Vaccine